TFA in Newark: “Act as if the facts matter”

 daytime affairs, night-time affairs,

 are political affairs.–Wislawa Szymborska

 Every year, with the unswerving insistence of seasonal allergies, comes the TFA alumni survey.
 If you somehow miss the first email, the organization obligingly sends several dozen reminders.
 On the second day, they start calling.

-Proudly data-driven, TFA treasures these surveys that provide a window into the lives of some 20,000 alumni.
-This year I wrestled with contributing to the project, as I now hold a less-than-favorable view of the organization, but their doggedness and corpo-charm usually win out in the end.
-Here’s one such entreaty:
+Proudly data-driven, TFA cherishes the surveys that provide a window into the lives of some 20,000 alumni.
+This year I wrestled with contributing to the project, since I now hold a less-than-favorable view of the organization.
+But their doggedness and corpo-charm usually win out in the end.
+Here’s one entreaty: